ionous/tapestry/support/rift/rift.md

            # that trailing comments like this are possible.
              # but, really.
              # would you want to?

-- "fwiw"
-		# the rules imply
-           # that trailing comments like this are possible.
-             # but, really.
-             # would you want to?

 - # padding comments live between a dash ( or signature ) and its contents.
   # they describe the entry just like a header comment would.